julianrojas87/PhD-consortium-ISWC2019/content/approach.md

 based on spatial and temporal dimensions and including declarative hypermedia controls.
-By interpreting the hypermedia controls, route planning applications are able to discover and integrate subsets of relevant data sources on the fly.
+By interpreting the hypermedia controls, route planning applications are able to integrate subsets of relevant data sources on the fly.

-3. _Adaptable route planning algorithm_ -
-Design and implementation of a route planning algorithm capable of combining Dijkstra and non Dijkstra-based approaches to calculate routes depending on the query data requirements.